yhlleo/DWC-GAN/README.md

 ```
 @inproceedings{liu2019gesture,
   title={Describe What to Change: A Text-guided Unsupervised Image-to-Image Translation Approach},
-  author={Liu, Yahui and De Nadai, Marco and Cai, Deng and Sebe, Nicu and Lepri, Bruno},
+  author={Liu, Yahui and De Nadai, Marco and Cai, Deng and Li, Huayang and Alameda-Pineda, Xavier and Sebe, Nicu and Lepri, Bruno},
   booktitle={Proceedings of the 28th ACM International Conference on Multimedia},
   year={2020}
 }